dabjulmaros/YARA/README.md

 - add customization
 - figure out how to use the electron updater
   - The app builds correctly now, but is still under heavy development.
-  - I still want to commit updates as they are done instead of realasing built updates.
+  - I still want to commit updates as they are done instead of realizing built updates.
-- make it so videos and other media is not redered while outside of view
+- make it so videos and other media is not rendered while outside of view
 - general improvements everywhere
+- fix the order of the captions in the community view
+- make it so the tooltip doesnt overflow out of the screen

 What it does right now.